iAj43/DemoTechnicalChallenge/README.md

 The app has a simple image caching system.
 This means that once an image is downloaded, it gets stored locally.
 This helps the app load images faster and uses less data when users scroll through the list.

+## Requirements
+- iOS 13 or later

+## Run
+To run the project, clone the repo and run

 ## Setup Instructions

 To get the app running, follow these steps: